Lorne Scots (Peel, Dufferin and Halton Regiment): Postwar

 The regiment has also provided troops to many of the United Nations peacemaking forces that Canada has contributed to.
 These include Golan Heights, Namibia, Cambodia, Cyprus and, most recently, the Former Yugoslavia.
 A number of troops participated in the clean up of activities during the 1998 Ice Storm in eastern Ontario, and Sovereignty Operation Nanook in the Canadian Arctic throughout 2007–2010.
 Soldiers from the regiment also participated in the Security Perimeter for the 2010 G20 Toronto Leaders Summit under the Royal Canadian Mounted Police led Integrated Security Unit, however, did not interact with protests or protesters during the Summit.

 The regiment would send a platoon of soldiers to Nunavut with 31 Canadian Brigade Group as part of Exercise Trillium Response in 2014.
 Later in 2014.
 RHQ and soldiers of the regiment would form the basis for a battle group under the command of the 110th Maneuver Enhancement Brigade (US Army) in South Dakota as part of the National Guard Exercise Golden Coyote.

 The regiment visited their allied regiment, The Royal Regiment of Fusiliers in 2012 and 2018 and took part in a City of London Privilege Parade to mark the Fusiliers 50th Anniversary.

 The Colonel-in-Chief once again visited the regiment in 2016 to take part in the regiment's 150th birthday which included a Trooping of the Colours and dedication of Regimental monuments in Brampton, Georgetown, and Oakville.
 A regimental monument was added in Orangeville in 2018.
 The regiment more recently has contributed soldiers to the International military intervention against ISIL and missions to train local forces in Jordan and Ukraine.
 A considerable number of the regiment's soldiers participated in Operation Laser, the Canadian Armed Forces response to the COVID-19 pandemic in 2020.

 War in Afghanistan

-The regiment contributed an aggregate of more than 20% of its authorised strength to the various Task Forces which served in Afghanistan between 2002 and 2014.
+The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.
 Two members of the regiment serving during Task Force 3-08, one in PSYOPS and the other in the battle group, were wounded and received the Sacrifice Medal.